InstantASP/Plato-Desktop/README.md

 Plato Desktop is a companion app for [Plato](https://github.com/InstantASP/plato).
 Plato Desktop offers a simple native experience to ease accessing your Plato site.
 Plato Desktop is designed primarily for those authoring content or helping users within your Plato installation but can be used by anyone to ease accessing your Plato content.

-You can download Plato Desktop at https://plato.instantasp.co.uk/download
+You can download the Plato Desktop app via the Microsoft Store.
+Please see the Plato Desktop download page for further details at https://plato.instantasp.co.uk/download

-## Key Features
+# Key Features

-- Easy access to your Plato site
+- Easy access to your [Plato site](https://github.com/InstantASP/plato)
 - Pin Plato to your taskbar or desktop
 - Remembers where you left off
 - Light & dark modes
 - Customizable background images

-## Plato Desktop In Action
+# Plato Desktop In Action

 You can see below several screen grabs showing Plato Desktop in action...